Car Insurance for Food Delivery Drivers: DoorDash, Uber Eats & More

 Uber Eats Insurance Coverage

-• Liability coverage up to $1 million per incident
+• Third-party liability up to $1 million per incident

-• Contingent comprehensive and collision (if your personal policy also carries it), subject to a deductible
+• Contingent comprehensive and collision up to actual cash value, subject to a $2,500 deductible (only if your personal policy also carries this coverage)

 Grubhub & Instacart Insurance Coverage